Picture shows optometrist examining patient's eye

 Scam Alert

-As a reminder to all licensees, always be suspicious of letters that demand you cease and desist practice or mention other things that seem unusual – especially if you have not received notice of a complaint from the Board.
+As a reminder to all licensees, always be suspicious of phone calls or letters that demand you cease and desist practice or mention other things that seem unusual – especially if you have not received notice of a complaint from the Board.

 The Board will not call seeking payment of administrative penalties – all notices of administrative penalty will be in writing and require you to send a check to the Board’s mailing address.